toddrjones/website/content/research.markdown

 "The Graduate School Origins of Finance Faculty" (with [Haoyang Xiong](https://www.haoyangxiong.com/home)*).
 Revise and resubmit at Journal of Empirical Finance.

 "The Graduate and Undergraduate Origins of Economics Faculty" (with Arielle Sloan).
 [Link to IZA Working Paper 14965](https://docs.iza.org/dp14965.pdf).
+Submitted.

 ## WORKS IN PROGRESS